DavidMcKissick/Programming-course-certificate-vault/README.md

-# Programming-course-certificate-vault
+# What is this repository?
-The official list and file cabinet of the Twitch programming classes by VaguePancakery
+## This repository is the only official place to verify certificates achieved via the Twitch programming course series by VaguePancakery (David McKissick)

+To view a list of every person who has earned a certificate through the program as well as which certificates they've earned.

+To view an individual certificate, find that persons folder in "Students" then find the certificate you'd like to view.